aparabolica/bikeit/README.md

 $ npm install
 ```

-Run `grunt` to watch for source changes.
+Run `grunt` to watch for source changes. *LiveReload* support is enabled.